forta-network/docs/docs/scanner-pools.md

 In addition to the allocation adjustment, operators can decide how much of the delegators' rewards they would like to keep as commission.

 By default, all pools start with 100% commission, meaning that all delegator rewards will be received by the pool owners.
 This should be adjusted to a desired number by the pool owner if delegators are expected.

+!!! warning "Commission lockdown"
+    Once the commission is modified, it cannot be changed for two epochs (including the current one).
+Please keep in mind that this delay is subject to change.

 For example, let's assume: